Timing is everything when it comes to finding ways to pay less tax

 We recently posted an article pointing out the value of checking out the tax advantages of investing in new plant and equipment.
 We stressed the importance of timing as when it comes to finding ways to pay less tax, timing is everything.

 But this is just one matter that should be considered before the end of the current tax year.
-Every business owner and individual with significant earnings should take time out to consider their planning options before 6 April 2021.
+Every business owner and individual with significant earnings should take time out to consider their planning options before 6 April each year.

 We all have obligations to abide by the law but it is perfectly acceptable to organise your affairs to retain as much as you can of your hard-won earnings and still stay within the terms of the UK tax code.

-Your planning options for 2020-21 fall into two main groups:
+Your planning options for this current tax year ending 5th April fall into two main groups:

 - Strategies to reduce the impact of taxation on your profits and earnings and